Updated: Jan 28

-These decadent jewels are an Easter brunch tradition.
+Level up your biscuit game with these decadent jewels!
 Rich, tender, and slightly sweet, they shine simply with butter.
 Or use your imagination for a topping like the Caramel Walnut "Gravy" featured below.
 This recipe uses a food processor, but you can also prepare these by incorporating the butter into the mixture using a pastry blender or fork.
-For the grown ups, the "gravy" can be spiked with your favorite liquor or liqueur.
+For the adults, the "gravy" can be spiked with your favorite liquor or liqueur.

 SWEET POTATO BISCUITS